thephpleague/omnipay-sagepay/README.md

 * `$request->setCreateToken()` - transaction option to generate a token with the transaction.

 If created explicitly, then a CVV can be provided, and that will be stored against the token until the token is first used to make a payment.
-If the cardreference is reused after the first payment, then a CVV must be supplied each time (assuming your rules require the CVV to be checked).
+If the cardReference is reused after the first payment, then a CVV must be supplied each time (assuming your rules require the CVV to be checked).
 If using Sage Pay Server, then the user will be prompted for a CVV on subsequent uses of the cardReference.

-If creating a token or cardReference with a transaction, then the CVV will never be stored against the token.
+If creating a `token` or `cardReference` with a transaction, then the CVV will never be stored against the token.

 The transaction response (or notification request for Sage Pay Server) will provide